codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   where:
   `$RUNTIME_ENVIRONMENT` must be replaced with the name of your RE.

-Once you have applied the patch, future builds include the label preventing eviction.
+Once you have applied the patch, future builds will include the label preventing eviction.

 ## View Codefresh Runner and runtime environments